frefolli/cloud-assignment-docker/README.md

 #### Frontend

 The main concern of Frontend UTs is providing a good quality UI experience, and proving that the pages and components works provided that API interaction works; in other words we that the relationship React UI $\Leftrightarrow$ Managers.
-Thus inductivly, after having proven that Managers work correctly, when can state a general statement of correctness of the macro system with more accuracy.
+Thus inductively, after having proven that Managers work correctly, when can state a general statement of correctness of the macro system with more accuracy.

 ### Integration Test